New Thinking. The Old-Fashioned Way.

 Our biomedical sciences and engineering programs are designed specifically to bridge the graduate and undergraduate world in ways that catalyze groundbreaking theory and application.
 So roll up your sleeves and bring your dreams.
 Progress is yours for the making.

-Beginning in 2017, newly approved courses of study in Engineering, Biochemistry and Molecular Biology, and Medicinal Chemistry and Drug Discovery will anchor the University’s undergraduate presence at Wake Downtown located in Wake Forest Innovation Quarter.
-These programs, along with other planned academic, community, and social opportunities, will call a rehabilitated R.J.
-Reynolds Tobacco Company 60 series building home and will be adjacent to the new space for the medical education programs of Wake Forest School of Medicine starting summer 2016.
+In 2017, newly approved courses of study in Engineering, Biochemistry and Molecular Biology, and Medicinal Chemistry and Drug Discovery anchored the University’s undergraduate presence at Wake Downtown located in Wake Forest Innovation Quarter.
+These programs, along with other planned academic, community, and social opportunities, call a rehabilitated R.J.
+Reynolds Tobacco Company 60 series building home and is adjacent to the new space for the medical education programs of Wake Forest School of Medicine starting summer 2016.

 Building upon existing strengths and research interests of faculty and students, the establishment of a medicinal chemistry concentration within the Department of Chemistry offers a distinctive, high-quality educational experience at Wake Forest.
 The concentration provides a new path to an American Chemical Society certified B.S. degree that will increasingly attract students interested in health-related fields, biomedical sciences and pharmacology.

 Jointly administered by the Chemistry and Biology departments, this interdisciplinary degree enables students to develop a conceptual understanding of and build practical skills to address increasingly complex biological, biochemical and biomedical challenges.
 Students preparing for research or pre-health careers will develop greater insight into the experimental approaches and results that lead to the current understanding of biomolecular function.
 Abundant undergraduate research opportunities are be available for students in WFU labs and those of several medical school departments already in the Innovation Quarter.